 Treatment for endometriosis

-If your fertility specialist believes you may have endometriosis, we might be able to remove the endometriosis and associated scar tissue at the time of the diagnostic laparoscopy.
+If your Fertility Specialist believes you may have endometriosis, they might be able to remove the endometriosis and associated scar tissue at the time of the diagnostic laparoscopy.
 You could also have hormone treatment to suppress your menstrual cycle and inhibit the growth of endometriosis.

 Sometimes this treatment may be all you need in order to fall pregnant.
 If not, IVF may be a good treatment option.